 And in case you are wondering … the biggest seasonal snowfall on record was set at Mount Baker in Washington State where 1,140 inches, or 95 feet of snow, was recorded at the Mount Baker Ski Area from July 1, 1998 to June 30, 1999, according to the National Oceanic Atmospheric Administration (NOAA).

+It's a constant challenge to keep the harsh elements outside while keeping things warm and comfortable inside—and not only that, without proper foresight in building your home, the weather can take a heavy toll over time, shortening the life of your roof, paint job and other protective features of your home.
 Even though you may not be building a new home anywhere near Mount Baker in Washington State, there are still some important design considerations for those planning to build a new home in any cold climate area.
-The following tips from The Plan Collection (www.theplancolleciton.com) could save you time and money.
+Here are some helpful tips for winter-proofing your new house plan.

 Simply put, the more insulation you can afford, the better.
 Insulating the roof is essential, but an insular layer inside the walls can also keep things warm and comfortable in the cold winter months.
 Insulating your new home not only keeps the inside warm in winter but also cooler in the hot summer months, adding up to significant savings on your energy bills over time.

 For a modest increase in building costs, consider upgrading to double-paned or triple-paned windows for your home, and consider adding glass storm doors to your external entrances.
 This extra step will go a long way toward keeping drafts out and keeping things warm and toasty inside.
 Also, don't forget to use quality sealant and caulking around windows, and add weather stripping to the doors.